adenflorian/corgi.fm/docs/BUGS.md

 BUGS
 ====
+- [ ] filters getting stuck
+- [ ] piano roll lines on infinite sequencer are off by one
+- [ ] changing room thru selector doesn't completely pick up new user name if changed in previous room?
+- [ ] when hooking up reverb and changing filter to 0 it can cause a loud sound which triggers the master volume safety
+- [ ] when ableton is open, shamu wont recognize midi keyboard
+- [ ] new options are getting wiped by options from localstorage
+- [ ] when 2 people join around same time, they spawn on top of each other
+- [ ] 2019-03-10 Note getting stuck when playing keyboard really fast with mouse
+	- haven't been able to reproduce
+- [ ] 2019-03-03 Note getting stuck on when just sequencers are playing at normal speed
+	- put all 4 sequencers into same synth, with default release
+- [ ] 2019-03-03 When playing note on keyboard and change connection, note keeps playing on previous instrument
+	- need to somehow stop those notes
+	- maybe need a sourceId for each event/note?

+## FIXED
 - [√] when a note is playing and you switch tabs, the note gets stuck as on
 	- fixed in 735a86f03a9d07f1baf1d4801e7d649829f33e8b
 - [√] stuck notes on 1 client and not others